shane-mason/FieldStation42/README.md

 * Ensure MPV is installed and operational
 * Ensure Python 3 is installed and up-to-date
-    * Its recommended that you use a virtual env, but not required.
+    * Its recommended that you use a virtual env, but not required unless you are using a managed python install (like in recent Raspberry Pi releases)

 ### Python Dependencies
 The following modules are required for the system to work: